 Sometimes we forget to see the financial forest through the trees, so to speak.
 Net worth helps see your overall position so you can track it and use it to set goals.
 The same goes for your savings rate.
 Both of these numbers provide a broader purpose to what you do with your money.

 They also can serve as a really great motivator.
 You can begin to see how adding $50 a month to a long-term savings account can bump up your savings rate by a percentage point.
 And by adding another $50 the next year and so on, you can inch your savings rate without feeling a major shift in your finances.
 Similarly, by increasing a debt payment a little every month might help you pay it off sooner, and that debt being gone is going to make your net worth look a whole lot better.

 Not every Fiscal Fitness client loves both their savings rate and net worth, but almost every client loves one of them.
 Instead of getting bogged down in tracking every dollar (we don’t necessarily advocate for that with the Fiscal Fitness Plan Ahead Budgeting Method anyway), you focus on a bigger purpose and have a clearer understanding of what it takes to achieve your goals.
 They can be enlightening numbers that show you the current state of your financial fitness in a whole new light.

-If you want help figuring out your savings rate, your net worth and how to get on and stick to a budget that helps you increase both, check out our Power Planning session.
+If you want help figuring out your savings rate, your net worth and how to get on and stick to a budget that helps you increase both, check out the Money Masterplan session.
 You will leave this two-hour, one-on-one coaching session with a plan for your money that takes into account your next car payment as well as your savings rate and long term goals.